VU-Programming/OOFP-snake/Readme.md

 To get the full 1.5 points, you need to:
 * Not use mutable containers (Arrays and others)
 * Use a GameState that contains only vals
-* Use a vars only to keep track of the current gamestate CHANGE FROM SNAKE: You are NOT allowed to locally use vars and builders inside functions to get the immutability bonus.
+* Use a var only to keep track of the current gamestate CHANGE FROM SNAKE: You are NOT allowed to locally use vars and builders inside functions to get the immutability bonus.

  Code style is judged as described in the readable code lectures and the